therowsee/RafaMusicBot/strings/readme.md

-# DitxyzBot Multi-Language Support
+# DitMusik Multi-Language Support

-- These all are the languages currently available in DitxyzBot.
+- These all are the languages currently available in DitMusik.
 You can edit or change all strings available.

 | Code | Language | Contributor |
 |-|-------|-------|